A resident sits with their hands crossed

 Here at Beechgrove Care Home, we provide a range of care services, not just nursing and residential, but also dementia care, respite care and palliative care.
 We’re situated in Lanark, South Lanarkshire, Beechgrove Care Home is a well established, luxurious care home, with long term management led by an exceptional team.

-All our residents within our home will receive high quality care, with shared communal facilities with social and physical activity involved, allowing residents to thrive.
+All our residents our nursing home in Lanark will receive high quality care, with shared communal facilities with social and physical activity involved, allowing residents to thrive.
 We have an accessible activities programme to ensure no two days are the same and care home residents will benefits from physical activities and mental stimulation.
 Additionally, with our around the clock care we’re able to get to know our residents, making sure we provide the best care for all.
 With person centred care it means we can regularly consult with our residents and their relatives to understand what they enjoy and what they would like to try, whilst keeping all care requirements as an ongoing priority.

 team-photo